 For almost all of the eighteen years I have served in ministry, I have monitored myself closely in two areas, continually checking two gauges on the dashboard of my life.
 Until recently, I thought that was enough.

 First, I kept an eye on the spiritual gauge, asking myself, how am I doing spiritually?

 Apart from Christ I can do nothing.
-I know that.
+And, I know that.
 I don’t want my life’s efforts to be burned up because they were done merely through human effort, clever tactics, or gimmickry.
 I am gripped by the fact that I must operate in the power of the Holy Spirit.

 To keep my spiritual gauge where it needs to be, I have committed myself to the spiritual disciplines: journaling, fasting, solitude, sacrifice, study, and others.
 Like many Christians before me, I have discovered that these disciplines clarify spiritual issues and pump a high-octane fuel, providing intensity and strength for ministry.

 Even though the pace of ministry has dramatically quickened in the past few years, I honestly don’t think I have often misread my spiritual gauges.
 Looking at my life’s dashboard, I can tell when I am spiritually half full, three-quarters full, or, sometimes, full.

 When I’m full spiritually, I can look at my life and honestly say I love Jesus Christ and I’m attending to my spiritual disciplines and keeping myself open to the leading of Christ.
 When I’m spiritually full, I don’t need to apologize for my motives.
 I can truly say: “I’m not in ministry because it gives me strokes.
 I’m excited about the fruit being borne through the ministry of Willow Creek.”

 Second, I have monitored the physical gauge—How am I doing physically?